BLCM/bl3hotfixes/README.md

   ([GBX Post](https://borderlands.com/en-US/news/2020-03-12-borderlands-3-hotfixes-mar-12/),
   [Local Archive](gbx_info_archive/2020-03-12-hotfixes.md))
 * **2020-03-13**: A couple more hotfix updates throughout the day completed the implementation of the announced hotfix updates from the previous day.
+Also the first release on Steam (version `OAK-PATCHWIN64-49-CL2141850`).